- Active adult supervision is essential for children’s pool safety, with attention and quick reaction being crucial even

-Summer is here!
-And it comes with warm, sunny days that are ideally spent splashing around in a pool.
+When summer arrives, it comes with warm, sunny days that are ideally spent splashing around in a pool.
 Thinking about going for a swim with your little one?
 Here are some safety guidelines you can follow to make sure that it’s a smooth experience for everyone.

 - When people are not using the pool, keep toys away from it.

 - Blow-up pools should be emptied after each use.